-SN List of Experiments 1 Write a program to demonstrate basic data type in python.
-2 Write a program to compute distance between two points taking input from the user Write a program add.py that takes 2 numbers as command line arguments and prints its sum.
-3 Write a Program for checking whether the given number is an even number or not.
-Using a for loop, write a program that prints out the decimal equivalents of 1/2, 1/3, 1/4, , 1/10 4 Write a Program to demonstrate list and tuple in python.
-Write a program using a for loop that loops over a sequence.
-Write a program using a while loop that asks the user for a number, and prints a countdown from that number to zero.
-5 Find the sum of all the primes below two million.
+List of Experiments Write a program to demonstrate basic data type in python.
+Write a program to compute distance between two points taking input from the user Write a program add.py that takes 2 numbers as command line arguments and prints its sum.
+Write a Program for checking whether the given number is an even number or not.
+Using a for loop, write a program that prints out the decimal equivalents of $1/2$, $1/3$, $1/4$,, $1/10$ Write a Program to demonstrate list and tuple in python.
+Write a program using a for Note a group wing a while loop that asks the way for a number and prints write a program using a write loop that asks the user for a number, and prints a countdown from that number to zero.
+Find the sum of all the primes below two million.
 By considering the terms in the Fibonacci sequence whose values do not exceed four million, WAP to find the sum of the even-valued terms.
-6 Write a program to count the numbers of characters in the string and store them in a dictionary data structure Write a program to use split and join methods in the string and trace a birthday of a person with a dictionary data structure 7 Write a program to count frequency of characters in a given file.
+Write a program to count the numbers of characters in the string and store them in a dictionary data Structure White a measurements used smills and is in mother day in the string and traces a write a program to use spint and join methods in the string and trace a birthday of a person with a dictionary data structure Write a program to count frequency of characters in a given file.
 Can you use character frequency to tell whether the given file is a Python program file, C program file or a text file?
 Write a program to count frequency of characters in a given file.
 Can you use character frequency to tell whether the given file is a Python program file, C program file or a text file?
-8 Write a program to print each line of a file in reverse order.
+Write a program to print each line of a file in reverse order.
 Write a program to compute the number of characters, words and lines in a file.
-9 Write a function nearly equal to test whether two strings are nearly equal.
+Write a function nearly equal to test whether two strings are nearly equal.
 Two strings a and b are nearly equal when a can be generated by a single mutation on.
 Write function to compute gcd, lcm of two numbers.
 Each function shouldn't exceed one line.
-10 Write a program to implement Merge sort.
+Write a program to implement Merge sort.
 Write a program to implement Selection sort, Insertion sort.

-BT6CS4-24: Mobile Application Development Lab
+BT6CS11-CP04: Mobile Application Development Lab